-Callen-Lorde provides comprehensive and state-of-the-art HIV/AIDS care and support.
-Patients have a choice of providers and a range of services that are available under one roof.
+Callen-Lorde provides comprehensive, state-of-the-art HIV/AIDS treatment, prevention, care, and support with a range of services under one roof.
+They include:

-- Rapid HIV testing — by appointment or during walk in hours.
-Check our calendar for the schedule.
+- Rapid HIV testing — by appointment or during walk-in hours.

 - HIV Orientation at the first appointment new patients receive one on one education and support to answer any questions about medical treatment and needed services like insurance coverage, government benefits and housing.